-This is a fantastic Smallmouth Bass fishery, and the big river’s tributaries are known for their Steelhead and Chinook bites.
+This is a fantastic Smallmouth Bass fishery, and the big river’s tributaries are known for their Walleye bites.
 Of course, there’s also great reel action out in the Bay.
-In this part of Lake Michigan, you’ll have your hands full of trophy Walleye and Perch.
+In this part of Lake Michigan, you’ll have your hands full with Muskies and Perch.

 Originally set up as a French trading post in the 1700s, Green Bay is one of the oldest permanent European settlements in America.

 Today, Green Bay is a multi-cultural town, offering a wealth of attractions for people from all walks of life.
 Families will love the Bay Beach Wildlife Sanctuary, a 600-acre refuge with picture-perfect nature and dozens of exciting animals to see.

 Downtown, a 150-year-old house will welcome you to some of the best wine tasting you’ll ever experience.
 The locals are happy to tell you how good the wines go with some of the best cheeses Wisconsin has to offer.
 But that’s not it – the town has a proud cultural scene, too.
 Green Bay’s Meyer Theatre is an ornate performance hall capable of housing a thousand people.
 The venue hosts a number of live concerts and theatre plays year round.